 We Admit It!
-We wish we could send more good news to more wonderfully talented applicants.
-Unfortunately, the small class size that makes William & Mary appealing to so many also forces us to make some tough decisions among lots of very qualified students.
-As a result, we’re not able to admit all of the students who are competitive for admission.
+We wish we could send good news to all of our wonderfully talented applicants.
+Unfortunately, the small class size that makes William & Mary appealing to so many also forces us to make several tough decisions among our very qualified students.
+As a result, we are not able to admit all of the students who are competitive for admission.
 While it may not feel like it, a waitlist decision is a positive one.
-To us it means we genuinely wish we had more spaces in the incoming class.
-If we did we would have offered one of them to you.
+We absolutely, 100%, genuinely wish we had more spaces in the incoming freshman class.
+If we did, we would have offered one of these positions to you.

 What then?
 As stated above, we encourage you to focus your immediate attention on exploring those schools that have offered you admission.
 Knowing how impressive your application was, we have no doubt that you have many great options.
-If, after doing that, you still remain interested in W&M, you are welcome to email your regional dean with any updates and a note of continued interest in mid-to-late April.
+If, after doing that, you still remain interested in W&M, you are welcome to email your regional dean with any updates, as well as a note of continued interest, in mid-to-late April.
 This note of continued interest does not have to be an extensive essay (you’ve already written enough of those with your actual applications), but should convey why you are interested in W&M and why you see yourself thriving as a member of our community.

 There’s no way for us to predict whether or not we will go to the waitlist, and, if so, for whom and to what degree.
 Generally, we are able to determine whether or not we will be admitting students from the waitlist by early-to-mid May.
 If we are able to admit additional students, we will automatically consider those students who elected to remain on the waitlist.
 Should we get to that point, we will provide updates via this blog.
 All students remaining on the waitlist will get an update from us via email by mid-June.
 Our Waitlist FAQ page is also a great source of information.

 While we do wish that we could have sent you more positive news, please know that we think incredibly highly of you.
-We know that your many accomplishments will provide you with great options for next year.
-Should you remain interested in W&M, we encourage you to accept your spot on the waitlist, keep in touch and stay tuned.
+Your many accomplishments will, without question, provide you with great options for next year.
+Should you remain interested in W&M, we encourage you to accept your spot on the waitlist, keep in touch, and stay tuned.
 Whether the conclusion of your college search lands you in Williamsburg or elsewhere, we wish you all the best in your future endeavors.

 Assistant Dean of Admission